jnwatson/py-lmdb/docs/index.rst

 long-lived read transactions may cause the database to grow without bound.
 If transactions are exposed to users, some form of deadline timer should be employed to prevent this from occurring.
-A lost reference to a read transaction will simply be aborted (and its associated shared memory reader slot freed) when the :py:class:`Transaction` is eventually garbage collected.
+A lost reference to a read transaction will simply be aborted (and its reader slot freed) when the :py:class:`Transaction` is eventually garbage collected.
 This should occur immediately on CPython, but may be deferred indefinitely on PyPy.

 However the same is *not* true for write transactions: losing a reference to a write transaction can lead to deadlock, particularly on PyPy, since if the same